bhoogeboom/mendix-PivotTableWebWidget-color/README.md

 The effect is that any values lower than 100 will get class background-danger-light, no class is set for any values from 100 up to 500.
 Any values of 500 and over will get class background-success-light.

 These classes are supplied by Atlas UI Resource in the theme folder.
+You can of course create your own classes and use these.

 Note that the widget will order the styling items on ascending value, but for readability it is probably best if you order them on value anyway.